Jablob44/JSProj/README.md

 Future features:

-- Fully functioning pause menu (with an unmute capability)
+- Fully functioning pause menu (with a better unmute capability)
 - The ability to return to the main menu
 - General polishes to the game.